Monday, August 19, 2024

 Vita Meinwerci Episcopi

-99. A certain man named Alfdagus, forced by extreme poverty, whatever inheritance he had possessed in the march of Hodanhusun, with the will of his son Liudulf, gave it to the church on such terms that as long as they both lived, they would be supported by alms from the bishop; and the bishop, paying this piously, determined that it should be given to them every day bread, 2 pints of beer, half a cheese on the Sabbath, 2 meats [sic] on Sundays and other holidays, and every year 2 woolen cloths, one shekel of denarii.
+99. A certain man named Alfdagus, forced by extreme poverty, whatever inheritance he had possessed in the march of Hodanhusun, with the will of his son Liudulf, gave it to the Church on such terms that as long as they both lived, they would be supported by alms from the bishop; and the bishop, paying this piously, determined that it should be given to them every day bread, 2 pints of beer, half a cheese on Saturdays, 2 meats [sic] on Sundays and other holidays, and every year 2 woolen cloths, one shekel of denarii.

 1023